Wine production in Georgia

 - Every region of Georgia grows its own unique varieties of grape and that is why Georgian wines have unique taste.

-- This is proved by archeological findings in the region and the regions strong relationship with wine was captured in Georgia’s famous hymn ‘Thou art a vineyard’ written in the 12th century by a king Demetrius.
+- They noticed The regions strong relationship with wine was in Georgia’s famous hymn ‘Thou art a vineyard’ .

-- Rasha-Lechkhumi is one of Georgia’s smallest regions, but despite its diminutive size, it remains one of the important wine regions in Georgia.
+- Rasha-Lechkhumi is one of Georgia’s smallest regions, but despite its diminutive size.

 White wines in Racha-Lechkhumi :

-- In fact, the roots of viticulture can be traced back to the times of the kingdom of Kolkhida, Imereti.
+- In fact, the archeologues traced the roots of viticulture back to the times of the kingdom of Kolkhida, Imereti.

 - The main features of the wines produced in this region are that Imereti wines are weaker and usually sourer than wines of Kakheti.